 How Long Does It Take for a Dog to Get Used to a New Puppy?

-The answer to that question depends entirely on the personality of the two dogs you are introducing, but generally falls somewhere within 3 weeks.
+But the exact answer to the question depends entirely on the personality of the two dogs you are introducing.
+Here are ways you can help create a healthy, balanced relationship between them.

-What You Should Know Going Into The Introduction
+What You Should Know Before the Introduction

 Establishing a basic strategy can be helpful in setting your dogs up for a smooth meeting.
 On the other hand, neglecting these points can undermine your dogs’ chances of getting along.